“Oh darling! You can’t fix yourself by breaking someone else!”

 They may destroy one’s reputation and social life.

-Revenge porn has, unfortunately, become an easy way for ex-lovers to humiliate their former lover in the most shameless of manners.
-Many couples exchange sexual photos of one another during the course of a relationship that is meant to be for “their eyes only.”
+Revenge porn has, unfortunately, become an easy way for ex-lovers to humiliate their former lovers in the most shameless of manners.
+Many couples exchange sexual photos of one another during a relationship that is meant to be for “their eyes only.”
 Unfortunately, they do not consider the possibility of a future break-up.
 Because most relationships eventually end before death, those people are not playing the odds.
-The other partner often reassures them that they will keep the photos secure and never show them to anyone.
+The other partner often reassures them they will keep the photos secure and never show them to anyone.
 However, stories have emerged over the last few years, assuring us that break-ups never go as smoothly as we think they will, and one partner often hotly turns to the internet to display their anger.

 Get help